'Mission accomplished' as Portugal passes last bailout review

 Portugal's 10-year bond yields currently trade at 3.65 percent - close to the lowest levels in eight years - after peaking near 17 percent at the peak of the debt crisis in 2012.

-Portas said the government would meet on Sunday to decide how to exit the programme.
+Portas said the government would meet on Sunday to decide how to exit the program.
 Prime Minister Pedro Passos Coelho would make a statement after the meeting, he added.

 "The Portuguese PM is likely to announce the government's intention to go for a 'clean exit' before Monday, May 5, when the next Eurogroup meeting (of European finance ministers) starts," said Eurasia analyst Antonio Roldan in a report.